Gnoyoyo/task-app/README.md

 GraphQL Task Management Application

-This is a simple task Management Service using GraphQL and SQLight
+This is a simple task Management Service using GraphQL and SQLite

 Feature :
     Create a new List ✅